xabbu42/Master/arbeit.md

 \chapter*{\centering Abstract}
 \thispagestyle{empty}

-The Logic of Proofs (LP) and other justification logics can have self-referential justifications of the form
-$t{:}A(t)$.
-Self-referential justifications are necessary for the realization of S4 in LP.
+The Logic of Proofs (LP) and other justification logics can have self-referential justifications of the form $t{:}A(t)$.
+Such self-referential justifications are necessary for the realization of S4 in LP.
 Junhua Yu discovered prehistoric cycles in a particular Gentzen system as a necessary condition for S4 theorems that can only be realized using self-referentiality.
 This paper reproduces that result.
-It then goes on to broaden the definition of prehistoric cycles to other systems for S4 and finally to a system for LP.
-This allows to study prehistoric relations in LP directly and leads to the two main results of this paper: First, with the standard definition of self-referential theorems, prehistoric cycles are not a sufficient condition.
-Second, with an expansion on the definition of self-referential theorems, prehistoric cycles become sufficient for self-referential theorems.
+It then goes on to broaden the definition of prehistoric relations to other Gentzen systems for S4 and finally to a Gentzen system for LP.
+This allows to study prehistoric cycles directly in LP and leads to the two main results of this paper: First, with the standard definition of self-referential theorems prehistoric cycles are not a sufficient condition.
+Second, with an expansion on that definition prehistoric cycles become sufficient for self-referential theorems.

 \clearpage
 \pagenumbering{arabic}